felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 ```

 The calling code is burdened with the responsibilty of deconstructing/modifying
-the dataframe but this is a *good thing*.
+the DataFrame but this is a *good thing*.
 This allows the calling code to fully
 understand the side-effects of the call without having to look at the
 implementation.
 This is easier to test and much more maintainable.
 If this kind
 of API is used throughout the codebase, then there will be very few places that